andy5995/vs-fltk/README.md

 ### For embedded scripts

 - [libffi](https://github.com/libffi/libffi) to simplify symbol sharing between languages.
-- [tcc](https://github.com/KaruroChori/tcc-vs) the embeddable C compiler used for C scripts.
+- [tcc](https://github.com/lazy-eggplant/tcc-vs) the embeddable C compiler used for C scripts.
 - [cello](https://libcello.org) an unholy macro machine for C to transform it into a dynamic language.
 - [quickjs](https://github.com/quickjs-ng) the embeddable JS runtime used for JS scripts.
 - [lua](https://www.lua.org/) and [luajit](http://luajit.org/) to support Lua scripts.
-- [wamr](https://github.com/bytecodealliance/wasm-micro-runtime) the embeddable WASM runtime used for scripts, portable compiled components & compilers.
+- [wamr](https://github.com/bytecodealliance/wasm-micro-runtime) the embeddable WASM runtime used for scripts, portable compiled components & toolchains.
+- [libriscv](https://github.com/libriscv/libriscv) the embeddable riscv vm, used for scripts, portable compiled components & toolchains.

 ### For custom components